-Visually inspected.
-The decoration comprises papered and painted finishes.
-Visually inspected where there was a safe and purpose-built access.
+Internal decorations Visually inspected.
+The decoration comprises a combination of papered and painted finishes.

+Cellars Visually inspected where there was a safe and purpose-built access.
 None.

-Accessible parts of the wiring were visually inspected without removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
+The electricity meter is located externally.
+The switchgear is located within a hallway cabinet.

-The meter and consumer unit are located in the cabinet within the front entrance hallway.
-Accessible parts of the system were visually inspected without removing fittings.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The gas meter is located externally in the front elevation.
-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+The gas meter is located externally.

+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 The plumbing installation is formed in a combination of metal and plastic pipework.
-A white bathroom suite is installed with an electric shower over the bath.
-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+White sanitary ware is provided with a mixer shower over the bath.

+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 Gas boiler with radiators.
-The wall mounted combination condensing boiler is located in the cupboard off the rear bedroom and heats a series of radiators.
-The boiler also provides an
+The wall mounted boiler heats a series of radiators and provides an instantaneous hot water supply.

-Drainage Drainage covers etc. were not lifted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 To main sewer.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 Fire Safety Legislation effective from February 2022 requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat detecting alarm must be installed in every kitchen area and all smoke and heat alarms must be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance e.g. central heating boiler, open fire, wood burning stove etc, a carbon monoxide detector is also required.
 The purchaser(s) should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.